Stotherd/test-repo/README.md

   . ~/.gittool-completion.bash
 fi

-Then, run the setup command with an oauth token to add it to your keychain, using the command:
+Then, run the setup command with an oauth token from github to add it to your keychain, using the command:

 ./gitkeep setup -o [OAUTH_TOKEN]